Home >> What We Do >> Keep You Informed >> Legal Arena >>

 Class B Dealers

-Dogs and cats used in research are obtained from two sources, Class A and Class B animal dealers.
-Class A animal dealers, general large breeding facilities, only sell animals that they raise themselves.
-Class B dealers, also called random source dealers, can sell animals that they obtain from other sources, including, shelters, pounds, and small breeders.
-The U.S. Department of Agriculture licenses both types of dealers but Class B dealers have been charged with selling stolen or fraudulently obtained dogs and cats.
+Dogs and cats used in research are obtained from two sources: Class A and Class B animal dealers.
+Class A animal dealers, generally large breeding facilities, only sell animals that they raise themselves.
+Class B dealers, also called random source dealers, can sell abandoned or unwanted animals that they obtain from other sources, including, shelters, pounds and small breeders.
+This practice is referred to as “pound seizure” when shelters and pounds are required to provide these animals to research institutions on demand.
+The U.S. Department of Agriculture licenses both types of animal dealers, but Class B dealers have been charged with numerous instances of selling stolen or fraudulently obtained dogs and cats.

 A recurring problem with Class B dealers is that record keeping for each animal sold by these dealers has never been adequately addressed.
 Under federal law, the source of all animals must be accounted for at the time of sale.
 However, records are frequently missing, or cannot be substantiated when inspected.
-At the same time, there are enough verified reports of stolen animals turning up in research facilities that were traced back to such dealers.
-In a 2010 report from the Government Accountability Office, the problem of enforcement was again raised, especially with a large number of investigations that remained open because inspectors were unable to trace back all animals to the source provided.
+At the same time, there have been numerous verified reports of stolen animals turning up in research facilities who were traced back to such dealers.
+In a 2010 report from the Government Accountability Office (GAO), the problem of enforcement was again raised in light of a large number of investigations that remained open because inspectors were unable to trace back all animals to the source provided.

-One positive development since the Animal Welfare Act started licensing animal dealers is that the number of Class B dealers has declined from about 200 in the 1970s to only four or five licensees in 2014.
+One positive development since the Animal Welfare Act started licensing animal dealers is that the number of Class B dealers has declined dramatically from about 200 in the 1970s to only four or five licensees in 2014.
 This is in part because researchers often prefer to use dogs and cats with a known history and with uniform traits, such as those obtained from Class A dealers.
+Currently, Class B dealers are operating in only Michigan and Ohio.

-While the NIH decision may help to eliminate the use of animals from Class B animal dealers, it is not likely to have an effect on animals taken directly from shelters or the use of euthanized shelter animals for dissection.
-It also only impacts federal facilities and federal funding, not state or privately-owed entities.
-The decision would also not accomplish what federal legislation would do, which is to eliminate random source dealers altogether.
+While the NIH decision may help to eliminate the use of animals from Class B animal dealers, it is not likely to have a positive effect on animals who would have been taken directly from shelters or the use of euthanized shelter animals for dissection.
+This NIH directive also only impacts federal facilities and federal funding, not state- or privately-owned entities.

 Under this bill, research facilities would be required to get their animals from only specified sources: